idrissdjio/idrissdjio.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Master's in Computer Science student at the University of Colorado Boulder.
-My research interest is in human robots interaction.
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpeg` and put it in the `img/` folder.
+Currently pursuing a Master's degree in Computer Science at the University of Colorado Boulder, My research interest is in Human-Robot Interaction.
+Prior to this, I served as a Machine Learning Engineer in the Brain Lab, where my focus was on predicting companies' e-waste.
+Alongside my academic pursuits, I co-founded a startup, uTOK, aimed at revolutionizing laundry services in Cameroon.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+My diverse experience and adaptable skillset make me an ideal candidate for roles spanning Software Engineering, Data Science, and Machine Learning Engineering.
+If your company has an opening that aligns with my interests and expertise, I would be thrilled to discuss further via email at djiofackidriss@gmail.com.